Duration – 4 days

 How to Reach

-The path to Barot is not direct.
+Bus: There is no direct commute to Barot.
 You have to change twice to reach this beautiful village.
-The route that follows is – ISBT Kashmiri Gate, Delhi – Mandi Bus stand – Ghatasni – Barot.
+The route that follows is – ISBT Kashmiri Gate, Delhi – Mandi Bus Stand – Ghatasni – Barot.

-The buses, both ordinary and Volvo for Mandi, are easily available at ISBT Kashmiri Gate.
-From Mandi bus stand, take a bus till Ghatasni and from Ghatasni you again can take a bus to Barot.
+Both ordinary and Volvo for Mandi are easily available at ISBT Kashmiri Gate.
+It takes about 10 to 12 hours to reach Mandi and once you do, take a bus till Ghatasni.
+The first bus starts around 8 AM from the Mandi Bus stand and the last bus leaves at 2 PM.
+From Ghatasni you again can take a bus to Barot.

 The entire journey will be of 12-14 hours.
 Buses from Mandi for Ghatasni leaves frequently, however, for Barot you might need to wait.
 You can also take a shared taxi or hitchhike from Ghatasni to Barot which will help you to reach Barot quicker.